 (I’m glad my name’s not that long, can you imagine filling out a form?!)

 Over one-third of St Lucia’s population actually lives in and around Castries.
-The city has a population of around 70,000 people if you include the greater surrounding areas.
+The city has a population of just over 30,000 people but this rises to 70,000 if you include the surrounding areas.

 💡Fact: St Lucia’s total population is just 184,000!